-It’s also worth adding, from 1 August 2021 the minimum income floor (MIF) is restarting after being paused over the pandemic.
+It’s also worth adding, from 1 August 2021 the minimum income floor (MIF) restarted for self-employed people after being paused over the pandemic.
 From this date the MIF rules vary depending on when you started your Universal Credit claim.
-See the help page above for futher details.
+See the help page above for further details.

 If in any doubt contact your work coach via your online journal.

-Jobseeker's Allowance: If you need to self-isolate you should contact your work coach to let them know and this will not count towards a period of sickness that could lead to you losing entitlement to your benefit.
+Jobseeker's Allowance: If you need to self-isolate you should contact your work coach to let them know and this shouldn't count towards a period of sickness that could lead to you losing entitlement to your benefit.

 Sickness benefits: You will continue to receive your payments until your next reassessment takes place.
 This includes Universal Credit, Employment and Support Allowance (ESA), Personal Independence Payment (PIP), Disability Living Allowance (DLA), Attendance Allowance and the Industrial Injuries Disablement Benefit.

 Carer's Allowance: If you are eligible for Carer's Allowance and you live in Scotland you will receive an extra benefit called the Carer's Allowance Supplement.
 The additional payment is paid twice a year.

 If you live in Wales you will receive a £500 one-off payment if you were in receipt of Carer's Allowance on 31 March 2022.
 Further details on how and when to register for the payment will be available shortly.